-IBM Blockchain is transforming enterprise capabilities across industries, fostering new insights and decisions: from trust and transparency in our food using IBM Food Trust™, to digitization and transparency of trade using TradeLens, to transforming digital identity into trusted identity using IBM Blockchain Trusted Identity, to redefining access to money for people and businesses everywhere using blockchain for financial services.
+IBM Blockchain is transforming enterprise capabilities across industries, fostering new insights and decisions: from trust and transparency in our food using IBM Food Trust™, to digitization and transparency of trade using TradeLens, to transforming digital identity into trusted identity using Identity, to redefining access to money for people and businesses everywhere using World Wire.
 The IBM Blockchain Platform and IBM Blockchain Solutions are rapidly innovating to make commercial operations more efficient and secure.

 Pioneered by cryptocurrencies, blockchain is a distributed and shared ledger that enables the decentralized processing and storage of transactions.
 Participating firms join a network (or consortium) and interact with the network via a node (also known as a peer).
 Each node holds a subset, or its view, of the shared ledger, and each transaction has an identifying cryptographic signature that enables a secure peer-to-peer network and fabric and meets data sovereignty requirements.

 Enterprises are increasingly managing data for blockchain solutions in both the public and private cloud, and IBM Storage enables flexible data management capabilities across hybrid, multicloud deployment models.
 Data for a blockchain solution can either be stored on-chain as part of the core ledger managed by the blockchain protocol, or off-chain, using more traditional data stores.

 There are several reasons why a blockchain solution may store data off-chain, and this is one of the major considerations that should be decided when architecting a blockchain solution.